I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 Episode 5: Inside a Women’s Group, with Claud and Emma

 Claud and I founded a women’s group, which Emma now runs.
-We discuss the journeys that we have all been on being part of it and reveal the mysteries and magic that goes on inside a women’s group.
+We discuss the journeys that we have all been on being part of it, revealing how life-changing it was to experience connecting with such a wide range of different people’s life experiences.

 Episode 6: Work Made Meaningful Part 3, with James O’Halloran